humdrum-tools/humdrum-documentation/tool/ditto/index.md

 invoked with the regular expression \"\^=\" &mdash; meaning any equals sign at the beginning of a line.
 (See <span class="tool">regexp</span> in Section 6 of this manual for details concerning regular expression syntax.)
-In addition, the **-p** option has been invoked so that all repeated tokens are placed in parentheses.
+In addition, the
+<span class="option">p</span> option has been invoked so that all repeated tokens are placed in
+parentheses.
 Notice that <span class="tool">ditto</span> adapts to changing spine-paths.
 Note especially the join-spine (\*v) interpretations leading to the double-stop:`(23 a)`.

-A final example illustrates the use of the **-c** option.
+A final example illustrates the use of the <span class="option">c</span> option.
 Once again, the input is shown on the left and the corresponding output is shown on the right.
 The output was produced by invoking the following command: